msmdev/pyGPCCA/README.rst

 Installation
 ------------
-TODO.
+We support multiple ways of installing *pyGPCCA*.
 If any problems arise during the installation, please refer to `Installation troubleshooting`_.

 Conda
 =====